telerik/winforms-docs/image-editor/features/drawing.md

 ### Draw Shape Programmatically

-To draw a shape in the code behind you need to provide a a path.
-The bellow code demonstrates how you ca create a RoundRectShape
+To draw a shape in the code behind you need to provide a path.
+The bellow code demonstrates how you ca create a RoundRectShape:

 {{source=..\SamplesCS\ImageEditor\ImageEditorFeatures.cs region=DrawShape}}
 {{source=..\SamplesVB\ImageEditor\ImageEditorFeatures.vb region=DrawShape}}